 You can check out bus ticket deals and find out more information here.
-The downtown Quito terminal is located in the old Quito Airport.
+The downtown Quito terminal is located at the site of the old Quito Airport.

 Whatever option you choose expect to arrive in Quito an hour or more after leaving the airport.

 The Guayaquil airport is new as of 2006.
 It is located just north of the city's center.
-It was named "Best Airport in Latin America 2008" by Business Week Magazine.
+It is among the best airports of Latin America.

 Both airports charge and exit tax on international flights.
 Make sure you have some cash ($20-30 US per person) on you when you leave.
 I always forget; thankfully there are ATMs nearby for emergency cash.
 The only fee on domestic flights is to the Galapagos.

 Update!
 As of February 2011, the international exit tax is now included in the price of most tickets, depending on the airline you fly.

 Taxis and vans are eternally present outside the airports.
 So there's no need to arrange a ride before hand.
 Many hotels offer pick-up service from the airport.

 There are airports throughout the country with flights to various cities of Ecuador.
 Some smaller towns and cities only have weekly flights on small planes with limited seating, so check on this right away if you plan to fly.
 Larger towns have more regular flights.